duckietown/docs-brown/book/doc-sky/60-ukf-project/40-one-spatial-dimension-ukf.md

 In order to test your UKF within our software stack, navigate to the file in `pidrone_pkg/scripts` called `state_estimator.py` and edit the line that assigns a value to `student_project_pkg_dir`, instead inserting your project repo name `project-ukf-yourGithubName`.

-Next, run ROS as usual with the `pi.screenrc` file in `~/ws/src/pidrone_pkg`.
+Next, run ROS as usual with the `./staart_pidrone_code.sh` file in the `pidrone_pkg`.
 Upon start-up, go ahead and terminate the IR and flight controller nodes, as these would conflict with the drone simulator's simulated sensors.
-In the `` `5`` state estimator screen, terminate the current process and then run the following command:
+In the state estimator screen, terminate the current process and then run the following command:

-    duckiebot $ python state_estimator.py --student --primary ukf2d --others simulator --ir_var IR_VARIANCE_ESTIMATE
+    $ python state_estimator.py --student --primary ukf2d --others simulator --ir_var IR_VARIANCE_ESTIMATE

 with your computed estimate of your IR sensor's variance that you used to determine the $\mathbf{R}_t$ matrix in your UKF in place of `IR_VARIANCE_ESTIMATE`.
 This command will automatically run your 2D UKF as the primary state estimator, along with the drone simulator.
 The EMA filter will also be run automatically with the 2D UKF, since the 2D UKF does not provide a very complete state vector in three-dimensional flight scenarios.
 This will also by default allow you to compare the output of your UKF to the EMA filter on altitude.
 Note the `--student` flag, which ensures that your UKF script is run.